SE-shapelets: Semi-supervised Clustering of Time Series Using Representative Shapelets: Evaluation

-We use an example (Coffee) dataset to show the shapelets discovered by SS-shapelets for the clustering.
+We use an example (Coffee) dataset to show the shapelets discovered by SE-shapelets for the clustering.
 Coffee dataset contains the spectrographs of two types of coffees (Arabica and Robusta) as shown in Fig. \ref{fig:coffee}, respectively.
-The spectrographs of Arabica and Robusta are generally similar, but SS-shapelets captures two local differences to discriminate them.
+The spectrographs of Arabica and Robusta are generally similar, but SE-shapelets captures two local differences to discriminate them.
 That is, the tiny spike on the left of Arabica's spectrographs and the great drop near the end of Robusta's spectrographs.
-Hence, with these two representative shapelets, SS-shapelets accurately clusters the two types of coffees (RI = 1.0).
+Hence, with these two representative shapelets, SE-shapelets accurately clusters the two types of coffees (RI = 1.0).